vsrinivas/fuchsia/docs/symbolizer_markup.md

 must be collated into separate per-process log streams and each stream processed by a separate instance of the symbolizing filter.
-Because the kernel and user processes use disjoint address regions in most operating systems (including Magenta), a single user process address space plus the kernel address space can be treated as a single address space for symbolization purposes if desired.
+Because the kernel and user processes use disjoint address regions in most operating systems (including Zircon), a single user process address space plus the kernel address space can be treated as a single address space for symbolization purposes if desired.